JuliaGeometry/Meshes.jl/docs/src/domains/trajectories.md

 Trajectories of geometries are special geometry sets with one-dimensional grid topology.
-They are often used in geosciences to represent drill holes.
+They are often used in geosciences to represent drill holes, wells, etc.

 ```@docs
 CylindricalTrajectory